agrc/metadata-asset-tracking-tool/metadata/recreation/trails_and_pathways.md

 ### What is the dataset?

-This dataset depicts over 20,000 trail and pathway features used mostly by hikers/pedestrians and bikers.
+This dataset depicts over 20,000 trail and pathway features used mostly by hikers, pedestrians, and bikers.
 Some Off-Highway Vehicle (OHV) trails may be included.
 It does not include on-street bike infrastructure, sidewalks, or pedestrian bridges.
 On-street infrastructure can be found on the [Utah Roads](https://gis.utah.gov/products/sgid/transportation/road-centerlines/) dataset available on the SGID.

 ### What is the purpose of the dataset?

-This dataset serves as a resource for recreational and city planning, hiking and mountain biking search engines, citizens, and local government authorities.
+This dataset serves as a resource for recreational and city planning, hiking and mountain biking search engines, and local government authorities.
 It is suitable for cartographic and general analytic purposes.

 ### What does the dataset represent?